Hosting and bandwidth provided by WebCentrix.net.

 It won a MacWorld "Best in Show" Award, but user feedback for the product has been mixed -- some love its convenience whereas others found it to cause problems with their systems.
 If "jumpered" off of a USB 2.0 PCI card -- rather than an onboard USB port -- it supports USB 2.0.
 Although it supports both MacOS 9 and MacOS X, it reportedly does not work at all under MacOS X 10.5 "Leopard".

-GeeThree no longer has any of the Sweet Multiport upgrades available, but site sponsor Operator Headgap Systems has a limited number left for the pre-Quicksilver Power Mac G4 models.
+GeeThree no longer has any of the Sweet Multiport upgrades available.

 << Power Macintosh G4 Q&A (Main)